Courses

 Xiaodong Cheng

-Lecture 1: Introduction to Model Predictive Control with Greenhouse Application
+Lecture 1: Introduction to Control Theory and Model Predictive Control

 This lecture will provide an introduction to control theory and Model Predictive Control (MPC) with a practical application to greenhouse climate control.
 The session is divided into two parts: Part 1 begins with an overview of control theory, introducing key concepts such as feedback, stability, and system dynamics, using a greenhouse as an illustrative example to contextualize these principles.
 This will be followed by an introduction to optimal control, focusing on the formulation and objectives of optimizing system performance, from there, we will look into MPC, starting with linear systems to explain the core methodology, including prediction models, cost functions, and constraints.
 A brief discussion on nonlinear MPC will highlight its relevance and challenges without excessive technical detail, ensuring accessibility for students new to the topic.